 FJD OR 118.
 Grassy Mountain.
-Beautifully wind and sand polished on the surface for centuries before being picked up by a happy rockhound some fifty years ago.
-Super glassy specimen round – as-found but for the one polished face.
-I just spent an enjoyable five minutes peering into the depths with my microscope at an amazing tiny world of great beauty and evidence of borers and fungi and an abstract art world comprising cellular remains and mineralization as translucent chalcedony and agate.
+Two-piece beauty.
+Exquisite, all natural wind and sand polish as it sat on the surface for centuries before being picked up by a happy rockhound some fifty or seventy years ago.
+Super glassy specimen round – as-found but for the one cut and matching polished faces.
+Note the shine in the image of the natural exterior, which emphasizes the glassiness of this specimen.
+Spend an enjoyable interlude peering into the depths with a microscope, witnessing a tiny world of great beauty with evidence of borers and fungi and an abstract art world comprising cellular remains and mineralization as translucent chalcedony and agate.
 Mesmerizing.
-5 by 8 cm mirror-polished face.
-8 cm long; one pound and two ounces. $175
+Both sections together: 5 by 8 cm mirror-polished faces.
+10 cm long; one pound and seven ounces.
+That’s a good head-bonking size. $175

 Note: One might think from my website that amazing Grassy Mountain specimens are common.
 They are not.
 I have a nice set of top grade specimens because I’ve been actively and passionately pursuing great Grassy Mountain specimens since before it was called Grassy Mountain.
 Grassy Mountain wood is some of the most perfectly and colorfully preserved fossil wood the world has seen.
 It was always what the top Oregon collectors went after with the most gusto.
 One year I bought a full display case of an all Grassy Mountain old-time collection from the showroom floor at QIA in Quartzsite.
 I had to wait for the show to end to collect it.
 I know a collector from Oregon who drove all the way to Arizona just to look at a single Grassy limb for sale.
 It gets in your blood.
 The same goes for great HooDoo wood in my judgment.
 The locations are nearby – the woods have similar colors yet are distinctly different.
 HooDoo wood is more opaque.